Skip to content

 {"type":"done","id":"exec-1","ok":true,"durationMs":3,"logs":[],"result":{"ok":true}}

-This reference describes the current message contract and host-session semantics used inside the execbox package family.
-It does not specify:
+This reference describes the message contract and host-session semantics used inside the execbox package family.
+Application deployments own the surrounding operational policy: